IntelligentNetworkSolutions/IllegalDumpSiteDetectionAndLandfillMonitoring/docs/docfx_project/guides/dataset-management/dataset-management-guide.md

 - Consult team about the annotations in the remaining disabled images
   - think about end goal (what will be detected)

-## Publish Dataset
+### Publish Dataset

+Preconditions for Dataset Publishing

+- All Images Must Be Enabled
-- All Images must be Enabled
+  - All images associated with the dataset must be enabled. _(Optionally: Enable all images at once)_
-- All Images must have Annotations _(will change)_
+- All Enabled Images Must Have Annotations _(Planned Change)_
+  - In the current implementation, all enabled images in the dataset must have at least one annotation associated with them.
+- Minimum Number of Images Required
-- There must be at lease a 100 images in the dataset
+  - The dataset must contain at least 100 images to be eligible for publishing.
+- Minimum Number of Classes Required
+  - The dataset must include at least 1 dataset class linked to it.

-## Delete Image
+### Delete Image

 - Through the Edit Dataset page
   - Click on the Edit Image button while hovering over an image
   - Press the Delete button
   - Press the Delete button again in the new pop-up

-## Export Dataset
+### Export Dataset

 - Export Dataset for further use
-  - Press the Export Annotations_(will be changed)_ to COCO Format button
+  - Press the Export Annotations _(will be changed)_ to COCO Format button
   - Choose the options that suits your case
     - Export Options
       - All Images _default option_